 What’s the Difference Between a Nurse Anesthetist vs Anesthesiologist?

-The term anesthetist often becomes confused with the term anesthesiologist.
-Since both titles deal with similar practices, it’s understandable some people might mix them up.
+The term anesthetist is often confused with the term anesthesiologist.
+Since both titles deal with similar practices, it’s understandable that some people might mix them up.
 The differences have to do with title and understanding exactly what does a CRNA do.

 All the extensive training a nurse goes through to become a CRNA also gives them the wherewithal to prescribe medication, give pain-management plans, and even do administrative work typically left to physicians.

 An anesthesiologist is a medical doctor that typically focuses only on anesthetics and anesthesia.
-The position requires a residency, licensing at the state and national level, and usually a subspecialty.
+Additionally, the position requires a residency, licensing at the state and national level, and usually a subspecialty.

 The best way to think of it when wondering what does a nurse anesthetist do as compared to an anesthesiologist is to remember that CRNA is still a nurse with all that the title entails, while the anesthesiologist is the overseeing doctor.